 Run-off water is directed to the Pond where it undergoes primary sedimentation before being discharge to the West Fork River under a West Virginia-issued NPDES Permit.
-As with the current Landfill area, the next planned expansion will also be constructed with collection channels to route run-off stormwater from up to a 25-year 24-hour storm event to the Pond.
+The Landfill was constructed with collection channels to route run-off stormwater from up to a 25-year, 24-hour storm event to the Pond.